KEHANG/KEHANG.github.io/_posts/2017-04-18-machine-learning-in-molecular-property-prediction.markdown

 Good news is both datasets have test error go down as feeding more new relavent data points.
 After 50 new data points, the test error enters 10 kcal/mol region.

+### 4. Future work

+The new proposed estimator appears much effective in predicting molecular themodynamic properties by mapping graph structures through fingerprints to eventually properties.
+To expand its predicting power to new categories of molecules, we'd make sure it can learn  as long as new data is available.
+But data is a must to make this estimator evolve.
+To accomplish that, I'll talk about data insfrastructure construction in next posts to build a data-machine pipeline.